 “I wanted to challenge myself,” he recalls.
 “I wanted to see how else I could apply my talents.”

 However, in today’s hyper-competitive job market, it’s not just about having ambition and talent.
-Potential employees like Mr. Osman are expected to sell how their prior skills can be applied to a constantly advancing workspace.
+Potential employees like Osman are expected to sell how their skills from previous roles can be applied to a constantly advancing workspace.

 But even this is not a guarantee, as younger applicants too are finding it difficult to secure interviews.

-At first, Mr. Osman had some initial success, he landed a volunteering job providing care for at-risk youth, but quickly realised that it wasn’t what he wanted so he resumed his search anew, this time shifting the focus from what he wanted, to what he could offer.
+At first, Osman had some initial success, he landed a volunteering job providing care for at-risk youth, but quickly realised that it wasn’t what he wanted.
+He resumed his search anew, this time shifting the focus from what he wanted, to what he could offer.

 Knowing what you can contribute